 Robert: Let’s get into the cards.
 First, I’ll say that the thing these Tier 3 banks lack is a compelling rewards program.
 Unless I’m missing them, the thing that separates Tier 2/Tier 3 from the Tier 1 banks is a compelling flexible reward program like Ultimate Rewards.

 Some credit unions have things like CU Rewards but they lack 1:1 transfers to air travel partners, there are typically just a single card with an anemic signup bonus, and you can’t earn points in one scheme then redeem it through another with upside.
+Credit unions present a number of positives but many will see the lack of bonuses as a definite con.
+If you are not sure where you stand on the credit union bank argument then you may want to look into this further.

 You can do this with Chase, Amex, and Citi and that’s what makes them great.